CELT Resources

 Lending Library/E-Books

-CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please stop into B23 of the Howard-Tilton Memorial Library if you would like to check a book out.
+CELT has an ever growing Lending Library filled with books on diverse topics all relevant to teaching - pedagogy, classroom management, assessment techniques, mentoring undergraduates, the science of learning, etc. Please stop into Suite 300 of the Howard-Tilton Memorial Library if you would like to check a book out.

 If you would like to suggest an additional acquisition, email celt@tulane.edu.